-Common over the counter medications are also stored in the school clinic.
-A limited supply of acetaminophen and ibuprofen products may be available in Bell, Wooden, and MHS clinics.
-These can be given at the discretion of the school clinic staff to any student who has parent/guardian permission.
+Common over the counter medications are stored in the school clinic.
+A limited supply of acetaminophen and ibuprofen products may be available to be given at the discretion of the school clinic staff to any student who has written guardian permission via an OTC Medication Administration Consent.
 Any additional over-the-counter medications (including cough drops) will be kept in the clinic and must be supplied by the parent.
-An over-the-counter medication administration consent form must be completed and signed by the parent/guardian.
-All medication must be in the original unopened container and will be given according to the directions on the bottle and dosages that are appropriate for the age and weight of the student.
-FAILURE TO COMPLY WITH THIS RULE CONSTITUTES A VIOLATION OF THE DRUG AND ALCOHOL ABUSE POLICY.

-If the dosage exceeds label directions, a written order from the student's medical provider is required.
-All medications administered at school must be approved by the FDA, no homeopathic or herbal medications will be administered.
+An over-the-counter medication administration consent form must be completed and signed by the parent/guardian for provided medications, as well.
+All medication must be in the original unopened container and will be given according to the directions on the package/bottle.
+If the dosage needed for a child exceeds label directions, a written order from the student's medical provider is required.
+All medications administered at school must be approved by the FDA, and no homeopathic or herbal medications will be administered.
 Over-the-counter medications sent into school will be kept until the end of the school year unless directed otherwise.